analyticsplaybook/analyticsplaybook.github.io/tagmanagement/_posts/2016-03-30-adobe_dtm_console_messages.md

 ---

-layout: responsive
+layout: post
 title: Adobe DTM - Using Browser Console Messages
+date:   2016-03-30
+author: Jason Thompson
+category: tagmanagement
+tags:
+  - adobedtm
+  - console
+  - debugging
+  - tms

 ---

-# Adobe DTM - Using Browser Console Messages
-Author: Jason Thompson
+### Problem

-__Problem__: Error messaging, or messaging in general, is often overlooked in the development process causing difficulties in debugging and managing code deployed by a TMS.
+Error messaging, or messaging in general, is often overlooked in the development process causing difficulties in debugging and managing code deployed by a TMS.

+### Actions
-__Actions__: You can leverage a function called `_satellite.notify()`, a cross browser supported function, contained within DTM to send informative messages to the browser console.
+You can leverage a function called `_satellite.notify()`, a cross browser supported function, contained within DTM to send informative messages to the browser console.
 This is especially helpful when deploying 3rd party scripts.

-__Explanation (resolution)__:
+### Explanation (resolution)

 At it's most basic level, `_satellite.notify()` takes two arguments to send a message to the browser console: